 The Patient Representative Training Program is CTF's Patient Engagement initiative designed to prepare individuals with NF and their families to participate as advocates in NF research.
 Our goal is to help patients learn how to add their perspective during all phases of the research process – from the laboratory, to the clinic, to the community.
-Patient Representatives are trained to work with stakeholders such as researchers, research institutions, the pharmaceutical industry, the Food and Drug Administration, and patient advocacy organizations.
+Patient Advocates are trained to work with stakeholders such as researchers, research institutions, the pharmaceutical industry, the Food and Drug Administration, and patient advocacy organizations.

 What is Patient Engagement?

 Patient engagement in research is increasingly recognized as an important component of the research process and promises to accelerate the development of new treatments by focusing researchers on real-life issues that they may not have otherwise considered.

 We use the term “Patient Engagement” to mean the inclusion of patient representatives in NF research, and the view that people with NF are not just subjects, but are health care consumers who have a role in managing their care, directing their health outcomes, and accelerating therapies for the entire NF community.

 By becoming a Patient Advocate you can influence neurofibromatosis research and accelerate the development of treatments to the market.
 Enrolling in our online training program provides an education for patients to increase their understanding about the research and drug development process, regulatory affairs, and neurofibromatosis (NF).
 Activities to encourage critical thinking and engagement in research also play an important part in the training.
 Certain training groups also include an in-person component.
 When the training has been finished, participants receive a Certificate of Completion naming them as Patient Advocates of the Children’s Tumor Foundation.

 After the training is complete, Patient Advocates will be prepared to: